Complete Fusion for Stateful Streams: Equational Theory of Stateful Streams and Fusion as Normalization-by-Evaluation: Implementation

 \subsection{Normalization as Computation}

-To show how the complete fusion, of |ex2raw|, is concretely accomplished, we turn it to code~-- this time, not handwavingly but rigorously, mechanically: as an evaluation, that is, as normalization by evaluation (NBE).
+To show how the complete fusion, of |ex2raw|, is concretely accomplished, we turn it to code~-- this time, not handwavingly but rigorously, mechanically: as an evaluation, that is, as normalization by evaluation (NbE).
+We come to see how the \emph{complete} fusion is guaranteed, by the very design.

 One problem with the state machine obtained in the previous section is the function calls, to user-defined mapping and filtering actions such as |u1| and |u2|.
 The calls are eliminated if we \emph{inline} these functions.
 Formally, inlining is an instance of partial evaluation, or staging \cite{sorensen-unifying,jones_introduction_1996,taha_gentle_2004}.
 Staging splits evaluation into several (often two) stages: the first, or, present, stage performs the reductions that are possible to do without knowing the input data, such as inlining calls to statically-known functions, constant-propagation and simplifications (applications of $\eta$-laws, etc.).
 The result of the first stage is the (more performant) code, executed on input data in the second, or future, stage.
 The first stage is where the stream fusion, normalization, is performed in \strymonas.